CK-Labs/Real-Time-Bus-Tracker/README.md

 ``MTA Bus Tracker`` is an attempt to create an animation that displays a city bus location in real-time via an API to source real-time Bostom MBTA buses.
 The goal was to refactor a starter kit code created by MIT x PRO using NYC's live bus status.
 However, the animation was applied to Boston MBTA buses instead due to complexity of the NYC data.
  <br> </br>
 ## How to Run
-You must download all files from this repository to your local drive.
-Run the index.html file on any source code editors (ie. VS Code) and preview your edits on HTML source viewer (ie. Google Chrome browser).
+•	You must download all files from this repository to your local drive.
+Run the index.html file on any source code editors (ie. VS Code) and preview your edits on HTML source viewer (ie. Google Chrome browser). <br>
+•	You will also need to request an API key to the weather API, which has rate limiting of 60 requests per minute before being denied.
+•	In the <br>mapanimation.js<br> file where the code says 'replace w your API key', replace the text with your personalized API key.

 <br> </br>
 This project includes 3 files: <br>
 •	<b>Index.html</b>: displays the html site where you can see the map bus tracker code visually <br>
 •	<b>mapanimation.js</b>: includes the javascript programmed to run the animation that highlights the stops on the map <br>